 This course is designed for the advanced spreadsheet student.
 The course includes construction of spreadsheets, formatting, editing, saving, and printing.
 Students will learn to use queries, formulas, tables, reports, and problem solving techniques to reach decisions.
 Course includes learning how to import, export, and download data.
-Prerequisite: BUS 1003 Micro Computer Applications (3 SCH)
+Prerequisite: BUS 1003 Micro Computer Applications with a C or higher (3 SCH)